tiagfernandes/homeassistant-aldes/README.md

 # Aldes integration for Home Assistant

-This integration allows Home Assistant to fetch and modify data from Aldes products through an AldesConnect box.
+This integration allows Home Assistant to interact with an Aldes product through the cloud.
+You must have an AldesConnect box connected to the device, set up and working in the mobile app.

-**Warning:** This integration is barely usable, given AldesConnect deep connectivity issues, even with the official mobile app (see the PlayStore comments for instance).
-Also, the API lacks several important features which makes this integration a lesser one.

 ## Supported products

 ### T.One® AIR

-#### Implemented

 + Binary sensor entity to check if the product is connected to Aldes cloud
-+ Temperature sensor entities for each room
++ Temperature sensor entity for each room
-+ Climate entities for each room that allow to set the target temperature
++ Climate entity for each room with a thermostat to set the target temperature, and a global mode switch between OFF, HEAT and COOL.

-#### To do

-+ Air cooling mode is not implemented yet since I still need to activate the feature

 ### Other products

-I can't develop support for other products since I don't have them.
-But you can always submit a PR!
++ T.One® AquaAIR: the air part could work (to be confirmed) but there's no water implementation.

 ## Installation